kurokobo/awx-on-k3s/rulebooks/README.md

 #### Deploy Ingress resource for the webhook

-To make the webhook externally accessible, we have to expose the Service that created by EDA Controller.
+To make the webhook externally accessible, we have to expose the Service that created by EDA Server.

 To achieve this, in this example, we create new Ingress.

 Modify `hosts`, `host`, and `name` under `service` in `rulebooks/webhook/ingress.yaml`.
-Here, the same hostname as the EDA Controller are specified so that the endpoint for webhook can be accessed under the same URL as the EDA Controller.
-Note that the `name` of the `service` has to be the name of the Service that created by EDA Controller, as reviewed above.
+Here, the same hostname as the EDA Server are specified so that the endpoint for webhook can be accessed under the same URL as the EDA Server.
+Note that the `name` of the `service` has to be the name of the Service that created by EDA Server, as reviewed above.

 ```yaml
 ...